Meet our Champions

 Marilia Costa (Paraiba State University, Brazil)

-Marilia is Lecturer at Paraiba State University.
+Marilia is a Lecturer at Paraiba State University.
 She became a Champion in her second year at the University of Dundee, where she undertook her PhD, because she could see new students coming into the university who knew nothing about the Society, and wanted to do something about it.

 "We need more interaction with the Society to help spread the word."